edge-trial/Support/ReadMe_v1.md

 ![Run Notebook File](/_images/run_nb.png)

+> Note: To execute these steps, you should be logged in to JupyterLab.
+Then you should navigate inside target notebook folder where the file to be processed is saved.

-Alternatively, you can choose to click `Play` button visible on the top menu of the Notebook file.
+Alternatively, you can choose to click `Play` button visible on the top menu of the Notebook file, and process the dataset content.

 ![Run Notebook File](/_images/playnb.png)